 The castle itself is open daily to visitors and also features a Starbucks, The Storehouse cafe, whisky bar and Outfitters shop inside.

-Lews Castle is family friendly and there are often activities held in the castle for children, inclusive of Sundays when the island is otherwise mostly closed, so be sure to check when visiting if there’s anything happening during your trip.
+Lews Castle is family-friendly and there are often activities held in the castle for children, inclusive of Sundays when the island is otherwise mostly closed, so be sure to check when visiting if anything is happening during your trip.

 Outside the castle, you’ll find sprawling grounds that are ideal for taking a stroll.